 X Takeaway coffee cups and lids (place in general waste bin)

-X Any plastics not numbered 1-5
+X Any plastics not numbered 1, 2 or 5

 X Small plastic lids (plastic lids larger than credit card size can go in your recycling bin)